trillionclues/js-countdown-app/README.md

 ## How I did this project...

 * I started by declaring the valid end date using one of Javascrip Date.parse methods
+*
 * To calculate the remaining time left before the countdown ends...
-*** I wrote a function that takes the strings we just declared and calculates the difference between that time and the current time
-* ** also, converts the milliseconds to days, hours, minutes, and seconds.
+I wrote a function that takes the strings we just declared and calculates the difference between that time and the current time also, converts the milliseconds to days, hours, minutes, and seconds.
-* ** then return the days, hours, minutes and hours countdown as a reusable objects
+*then return the days, hours, minutes and hours countdown as a reusable objects

 * Next, to display the clock...
-* **
+I wrote another function that takes two parameters.
+But before now, I already have my variables for querying the DOM

+* I use setInterval to execute an anonymous function every second to calculate the remaining time,